Who Can Apply (Strata Disputes)

 On the other hand, if someone has started a claim against you in another court or tribunal, you can’t start a CRT application to try to force them to come to the CRT instead.
 In those cases, the other party will have to agree to withdraw or suspend their case in the other proceeding, before your CRT dispute can continue.

 We ask applicants to answer a question about other dispute resolution processes.
-But if you think that this issue has been missed or overlooked, it’s important to let the Tribunal know immediately.
+But if you think that this issue has been missed or overlooked, it’s important to let us know immediately.